Co-authored by Gerardo Salonia, Principal, Infosys Consulting.

 Eric has more than 19 years of experience in the banking industry and heads up our financial services sector in Germany.
 He joined Infosys Consulting in 2014 from PricewaterhouseCoopers where he was an advisory partner and prior to that, has held various senior management positions at Capgemini and KPMG.
 Eric started his career as a banker, working for HVB/UniCredit and Dresdner Kleinwort Benson, before moving to consultancy.
 He holds a doctoral degree from Universität St. Gallen (HSG), CH.

-Gerardo Salonia is a principal within our financial services practice in Germany with a focus on compliance, AML and KYC areas.
+Gerardo Salonia is a senior principal within our financial services practice in Germany with a focus on compliance, AML and KYC areas.
 He has extensive consulting experience within the e-commerce and financial services domain.
 Gerardo has enabled several European companies and financial institutions to overcome the challenges posed by disruptive technologies and transform into digital-oriented organizations.
 Gerardo holds an MBA in business administration from the University of Mannheim.
 He is a certified AML officer and has a risk management certification from the Goethe Business School – Frankfurt University.